 Flint Hills Resources Pine Bend is committed to maintaining and enhancing its state-of-the-art facility.
 In the last 10 years, work at the refinery has been the equivalent of building at least two Vikings stadiums.

-Flint Hills Resources recently completed construction of a new contractor building and a new high-tech testing laboratory where scientists perform about 35,000 product-quality tests each month.
+In 2016, Flint Hills Resources completed construction of a new contractor building and a new high-tech testing laboratory where scientists perform about 35,000 product-quality tests each month.
 These construction projects totaled an approximately $31 million investment and created more than 151,500 square feet of new work space for scientists, engineers, designers, and construction managers.